sympy/sympy/doc/src/documentation-style-guide.rst

 This section consists of descriptions of the function arguments, keywords, and their respective types.

-Enclose variables in single backticks.
+Enclose variables in double backticks.
 The colon must be preceded by a space, or omitted if the type is absent.
 For the parameter types, be as precise as possible.
 If it is not necessary to specify a keyword argument, use ``optional``.
 Optional keyword parameters have default values, which are